 The organisation recognises that good governance provides the foundation for the delivery of good quality services that meet the needs of stakeholders and ensures that public money is well spent.
-The Welsh Government did not consider that its governance arrangements for 20223-2024 remained fit for purpose and therefore implemented a commissioner led intervention to exercise the functions of the Authority and address the shortcomings that the Welsh Government identified.
+The Welsh Government did not consider that its governance arrangements for 20223-2024 remained fit for purpose and therefore dissolved the Fire Authority and implemented a commissioner led intervention to address the shortcomings that the Welsh Government identified.